 In accordance with the requirements of Guinness, the duo are required to provide as many witness testimonies as possible.

 We would be flattered if other members would want to meet us in whatever capacity along the way.
 Dad knows he is going to find it hard at his age especially with the death of my mum still raw.
-Joining up with CTC members along the way would make it a truly memorable journey and give him the strength and fortitude he will need to complete it."
+Joining up with Cycling UK members along the way would make it a truly memorable journey and give him the strength and fortitude he will need to complete it."

 You can find Jim and Kevin's itinerary below.
 They would also be grateful for witnesses at the start and the end of the ride.